Azure/slm-innovator-lab/0_lab_preparation/README.md

 - If using Azure AI Studio compute instances, note that training jobs cannot be executed on them.

 {: .note }
-For managed onlie endpoints, [Azure ML reserves 20% of the quota for the deployment].[^1] If you request a given number of instances for those VM SKUs in a deployment, you must have a quota for `ceil(1.2 × number of instances requested for deployment) × number of cores for the VM SKU` available to avoid getting an error.
+For managed online endpoints, [Azure ML reserves 20% of the quota for the deployment].[^1] If you request a given number of instances for those VM SKUs in a deployment, you must have a quota for `ceil(1.2 × number of instances requested for deployment) × number of cores for the VM SKU` available to avoid getting an error.
 For example, if you request 1 instances of a `Standard_NC6s_v3` VM (that comes with six cores) in a deployment, you should have a quota for 12 cores (ceil(1.2 × 1 instances) = 2, 2 × 6 cores) available.

 Please ensure these points are followed to avoid common issues during the workshop.